NaomiProject/naomi-docs/configuration/plugins.md

 * French
 * Deutch

-## Hacker News

-Top news stories from Hacker News

-**Intent templates:**

-READ HACKER NEWS
-WHAT IS IN HACKER NEWS?
-WHAT ARE THE HACKER NEWS HEADLINES?

-**Available languages:**

-* English
-* French
-* Deutch

-## Email
+## Check Email

 Uses IMAP to fetch information about unread emails.
 It demonstrates how to connect Naomi to an email server for querying emails.
 With a little additional work, Naomi could also read your emails to you and send new emails.

 **Intent templates:**

  CHECK MY INBOX
  DO I HAVE ANY NEW EMAIL?
  ARE THERE ANY NEW EMAILS?

 **Available languages:**